- slide 1 of 3

 Anne struggles with vanity throughout the novel, continuously wishing away her red hair and freckles with a vengeance.
 When she finally buys hair dye from a peddler and dyes her hair green, she professes to have learned her lesson about vanity.
 Despite this fact, Matthew understands her hidden need to look pretty, and he buys her a dress with fashionable sleeves, much to Marilla’s dismay.
 Although Anne will never truly conquer her vain nature, she learns to temper it once she is out from under Marilla’s strict eye.

-Anne of Green Gables Study Guides
+Anne of Green Gables Study Guide: Common Themes

 These Anne of Green Gables study guides include deeper insights into the novel, including common themes, important quotes, and study guide questions and answers.